bradhaywood/KelpX-Sweet/README.md

 # DESCRIPTION

 Kelp is good.
 Kelp is great.
 But what if you could give it more syntactic sugar and separate your routes from the logic in a cleaner way?
 KelpX::Sweet attempts to do just that.
-It basically looks like this:

-TestApp
-\-- conf
-\-- views
-\-- log
-\-- Route
-\----MyRoute.pm
-\-- Controller
-\----MyController.pm

-As you can see, everything else is pretty much the same.
-Check out the tutorial below for more information!

 # SIMPLE TUTORIAL